Espinosa slay probe begins

 The complaint was filed by Leilani Villarino, Espinosa’s lawyer, and Edgardo Cordeno, a lawyer and Leyte provincial administrator, through the National Bureau of Investigation (NBI).

-The PNP officers received a scolding from the DOJ panel headed by Senior Assistant State Prosecutor (SASP) Lilian Doris Alejo after the police officers sought a closed-door hearing.
+The PNP officers received a scolding from a DOJ panel headed by Senior Assistant State Prosecutor (SASP) Lilian Doris Alejo after the police officers sought a closed-door hearing.

 Reporters from the Justice beat, along with their crew, were initially barred by police escorts of the CIDG team from covering the hearing.

-Alejo, however, reprimanded the policemen and instead allowed the media to cover the proceedings.
+Alejo, however, reprimanded the policemen and allowed the media to cover the proceedings.

 “We remind members of the PNP that this is the DOJ, not the PNP.
 Please take orders from authorities of the DOJ,” she said during the hearing.